 This shaft was very dangerous and crumbly.
 After our two friends descended about 75 feet they decided to climb back up as the walls were too unstable and they didn’t feel safe.

 Two old buildings are behind the #2 mine and one appeared to hold some kind of hoist.
 The other building was just an office or miners shack but it was located right next to a small adit.

 The adit went in about 35 feet but it had a vertical shaft inside of it that dropped about 20 feet to another level.
 We were very hesitant to go down the shaft, even though it had a ladder, because it was dirty and filthy with pack rat droppings and nests all over.
 We don’t want to catch some weird disease!

 After exploring a little bit up the hills we found another small adit that went in a few hundred feet and comes to an end.
 It was still neat to check out and explore.

-I took a few pics then returned the paper into the can and hid it in the same location.
+I took a few pictures then returned the paper into the can and hid it in the same location.

 Around the Jackson #2 mine we explored the other ruined dugouts and found tons of old food cans laying around.
 There were other neat artifacts and mine entrances around the area but for the most part, they were all closed or caved in.